lfresnog/Web-App-LMS/README.md

 Domain | Description
 ------------ | -------------
 http://localhost:3007  | Main page client
-http://localhost:5004/ping | GET to test the server http://localhost:5004/users | GET to test the users in the server http://localhost:5004/doc | Doc of the server(API REST with Flask)
+http://localhost:3007/users  | Get in navegator console, users from API http://localhost:5004/ping | GET to test the server http://localhost:5004/users | GET to test the users in the server http://localhost:5004/doc | Doc of the server(API REST with Flask)